 The Conservative Government announced in their Spring Budget in March 2024 that the remittance basis for non-domiciled individuals would end in April 2025, and a new residence-based system for Inheritance Tax (IHT) would be introduced.
 The new Labour Government has taken the opportunity to put their stamp on the new rules by further tweaking the proposals.

-The Government has now issued a 34 page Technical Note outlining the planned changes to legislation.
+The Government has now published the Finance Bill for consideration by Parliament.
+This outlines the planned changes to legislation.
 With such fundamental changes to the current system, you should make sure you’re ready for the new regime.
 It will be important that affected individuals take early advice.

 Current regime: the remittance basis